How To See the Northern Lights In Iceland: All You Need To Know

-Our top tips will give you all you need to know about the Northern Lights in Iceland to give you the best chance of seeing them.
-It will also save you some pennies in the process.
-See here for other helpful tips on visiting Iceland for the first time.
+Our top tips below will give you all you need to know about the Northern Lights in Iceland to give you the best chance of seeing them.
+We’ve also written a couple of useful articles on visiting Iceland for the first time, and 10 tips on having a cheap Iceland holiday.

 Where can I see the Northern Lights?